-The Best Restaurants in the Blue Mountains to Try
+Dine Well at the Best Restaurants in the Blue Mountains

-From opulent fine dining to casual eats, these are the best restaurants in the Blue Mountains you need to visit!
+From opulent fine dining to casual bites, these are the best restaurants in the Blue Mountains right now.

 Megalong Restaurant at LOT101